 Right now what we know is that Adjust’s SDK is impacted.
 Other MMPs may be impacted as well, but we have no evidence of that.

 We have not had a single app rejection for Singular customers, and there’s a good reason why: we’ve been very clear about fingerprinting not working as an IDFA substitute in iOS 14 without user permission from the very beginning.
-In fact, in spite of there being a small role in the case of owned media from mobile web to app, using fingerprinting, we’ve said, is a good way to get your app kicked off the App Store.
+Using fingerprinting, we’ve said, is a good way to get your app kicked off the App Store.

 Or, as it turns out, barred from being updated.

 Per a number of developers, Apple has begun rejecting app updates that include the Adjust SDK related to its collection of data used for device fingerprinting.

 We can see the causes for the App Store updates being rejected, because Adjust’s SDK is open source on GitHub.
 And, as it turns out, their SDK just had a massive update in the past day: 36 changed files with 44 additions and 622 deletions.

 - NSUInteger batteryLevel = [ADJSystemProfile batteryLevel];

 - NSUInteger lastBootTime = [ADJSystemProfile lastBootTime];